 Each presentation, workbook, email template and checklist has been created with an adult learner in mind, including adult education best practices.
 Each monthly topic is relevant to today’s world and is kept updated and fresh as new research comes to light.
 The content and learning is science-based – the lessons are supported by evidence and backed by research, making the content both engaging and psychologically safe in an organizational context.

-As a certified Emergenetics Associate, endorsed by Emergenetics Canada, I’m trained to recognize that everyone thinks and behaves differently, that our perceptions are framed by our experiences and our communication styles are impacted by the science of our brain.
+Lindsay is also a certified Emergenetics Associate, endorsed by Emergenetics Canada, trained to recognize that everyone thinks and behaves differently, that our perceptions are framed by our experiences and our communication styles are impacted by the science of our brain.

-As a life long learner, inspired by the work and research of Dr. Martin Seligman at the University of Pennsylvania and his work in Positive Psychology, I look towards enrollment in the Masters of Applied Positive Psychology program in the fall of 2021.
+As a life long learner, inspired by the work and research of Dr. Martin Seligman at the University of Pennsylvania and his work in Positive Psychology, Lindsay is looking towards enrollment in the Masters of Applied Positive Psychology program in the fall of 2021.

-I have a Bachelors degree in Entrepreneurial Leadership and have started and grown four entrepreneurial businesses in the last 12 years.
-I have 15+ experience in facilitation, speaking, leadership development, podcasting and content creation and believe there are too many great books in the world to waste time on anything less than awesome.
+She also has a Bachelors degree in Entrepreneurial Leadership and has started and grown four entrepreneurial businesses in the last 12 years.
+With 15+ years of experience in facilitation, speaking, leadership development, podcasting and content creation, Lindsay ensures all content created by us meets her exacting standards and is designed to engage and educate in the most impactful ways possible.
+Lindsay reads A LOT and believes there are too many great books in the world to waste time on anything less than awesome.